Ikibooru (demo) (src)

 Installation

-Required packages: ImageMagick, MySQL, Lua 5.3 (with the LuaRocks packages lfs, lua-zlib, luaossl, luaposix, luasocket, luasql-mysql, mimetypes).
+Required packages: ImageMagick, MySQL, Lua 5.3 (with the LuaRocks packages lfs, lua-zlib, luaossl, luaposix, luasocket, luasql-mysql, mimetypes) and a sendmail implementation.
 Additionally, Ikibooru must be run behind a reverse proxy, preferably one that supports accelerated static file downloads, e.g. nginx or Apache.

 If you use Linux, run install.lua as root/sudo and answer its self-explanatory questions.
 The installer will create a user called ikibooru, reserve the home directory /home/ikibooru and, if your system uses systemd, the installer may optionally create a service called ikibooru.